 Mean score of companies in the Precious Metal Reprocessing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Commercial Metals Company (CMC) reported total carbon emissions of approximately 3,676,558,000 kg CO2e.
 This figure includes Scope 1 emissions of about 1,056,191,000 kg CO2e, Scope 2 emissions of around 1,232,430,000 kg CO2e, and Scope 3 emissions totalling approximately 1,387,937,000 kg CO2e.
-This represents a decrease from 2022, where total emissions were about 3,830,834,000 kg CO2e, indicating a positive trend in emissions management.
-CMC has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 greenhouse gas emissions intensity by 20% by 2030, using a 2019 baseline.
-This target is part of a broader strategy to enhance renewable energy usage and reduce overall energy consumption intensity.
-Additionally, CMC has committed to achieving net zero emissions by 2050, reflecting its long-term sustainability goals.
-The company has also participated in the U.S. Department of Energy’s Better Buildings, Better Plants Initiative, with a goal to reduce absolute energy use by 25% by 2023 based on a 2012 baseline.
-These initiatives underscore CMC's commitment to addressing climate change and improving its environmental performance across all operational scopes.
+The total emissions for 2022 were slightly higher at about 3,830,834,000 kg CO2e, indicating a reduction in emissions year-on-year.
+CMC has set ambitious climate commitments, aiming to achieve a 20% reduction in Scope 1 and 2 emissions intensity by 2030, using a 2019 baseline.
+This goal is part of a broader strategy to increase renewable energy usage by 12 percentage points and reduce overall consumption intensity by 5%.
+Additionally, CMC is participating in the U.S. Department of Energy’s Better Buildings, Better Plants Initiative, with a target to reduce absolute energy use by 25% by 2023, based on a 2012 baseline.
+Looking towards the long term, CMC has committed to achieving net zero emissions by 2050, encompassing both Scope 1 and Scope 2 emissions.
+The company’s emissions data is independently reported and does not cascade from any parent organisation, ensuring transparency in its climate commitments and performance.

 Access structured emissions data, company-specific emission factors, and source documents